jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

   TypeError: contradiction() takes 1 positional argument but 2 were given

-I change the signature to make it take 2 inputs
+I change the definition to make it take 2 inputs

 .. code-block:: python